andrew henderson menu

 Portugal D7 Visa

-How to Establish Portugal Tax Residency in 2024: The Ultimate Guide FAQ
+How to Establish Portugal Tax Residence in 2025: FAQs

 Is Portugal a high-tax country?

 Income tax rates in Portugal are progressive and vary from 14.5% to 48%, so it can be considered a high-tax country.
-However, particular residents can qualify for the NHR program acquiring tons of tax benefits.
-They may even eliminate their tax liabilities in Portugal with careful tax planning.
+However, incentives exist that can reduce your tax liability in Portugal with careful tax planning.

 Does Portugal have a digital nomad visa?